Peace & Justice Innovations

 Supervising Director: Dr Julie Trappe

-The first project of the Peace & Justice Innovations Program focuses on rule of law and transitional justice, while also fostering connections with complementary fields such as peace mediation and security sector reforms (SSR).
+The first project of the Peace & Justice Innovations Program focuses on the intersections between rule of law and transitional justice, while fostering connections with complementary fields such as peace mediation or humanitarian security and safety.